Frequently Asked Questions

 No, there are no restrictions on how much instructional funds may be spent on one educational activity or another.
 However, it is important that students have a plan for addressing the standards in the core subjects such as math, reading, history and science before the TF can place service orders.
 As a publicly funded charter, teachers must assess student progress monthly in the core subjects.
 As long as students are making adequate progress towards the standards, they are welcome to use instructional funds on extra curricular service classes.
 At Sage Oak Charter School, we recognize that service vendors such as art, music and PE provide great value to the student’s educational program and we encourage families to use them to create a well rounded academic program.

 Offering our students access to high quality materials and services is a top priority at Sage Oak Charter School.
 To that end, we strive to offer as many materials and service vendors as parents request.
-After vendors have submitted their application and the vendor has been approved, their name will be found on the school’s website using the OPS (Online Purchasing System) link.
-This link will allow parents to easily search and view our vendors.
+After vendors have submitted their application and the vendor has been approved, their name will be found on the school’s vendor page - featuring a search tool that will allow parents to easily search and view our vendors.

 Sage Oak Charter School seeks to have quality programs in place that allow for flexibility while staying compliant within the law.